10 Foods That You Shouldn’t Reheat in a Microwave

-Some 30 years ago, American kitchens received the gift of the microwave and quickly became dependent on it for lightning-fast heating.
-Younger generations can’t even imagine making oatmeal, hot chocolate, or popcorn without it.
+Some 40 years ago, American kitchens received the gift of the microwave and quickly became dependent on it for lightning-fast heating.
+Younger generations can’t even imagine making oatmeal, hot chocolate or popcorn without it.
 And yet so many of us are using the microwave incorrectly for reheated foods.
-Sure, we know to never zap aluminum foil, metal, or plastic, but there are equally dangerous risks involved in nuking certain foods.
+Sure, we know to never zap aluminum foil, metal or plastic, but there are equally dangerous risks involved in nuking certain foods.

 For starters, a microwave does not cook food evenly, which often means that any bacteria present in the reheated foods will survive.
 Then there’s the problem of microwave blasts directly contributing to the production of carcinogenic toxins.
 To minimize the microwave risks, don’t use it to cook or warm these ten foods:

 Shelled or unshelled, when a hard-boiled egg is cooked in a microwave, the moisture inside creates an extreme steam buildup, like a miniature pressure cooker, to the point where the egg can explode!
-Even scarier, the egg won’t burst inside the microwave while it’s being heated, but afterward, which means the scalding hot egg can erupt in your hand, on your plate, or even in your mouth.
+Even scarier, the egg may burst after it’s been heated, which means the scalding hot egg can erupt in your hand, on your plate or even in your mouth.
 To avoid turning your egg into a steam bomb, cut it into small pieces before reheating, or better yet, avoid putting it in the microwave altogether.

 The most important thing to realize about microwaves is that their heat does not always kill bacteria, because microwaves heat from the outside in instead of the inside out.
 As such, certain bacteria-prone reheated foods will have higher risk of causing sickness when these bacterial cells survive.
 Bearing this in mind, you can see why chicken, which is at risk of salmonella contamination, could be a dangerous food to microwave.
 Before eating chicken, you have to cook it thoroughly to eliminate all present bacteria.
 Since microwaves don’t fully or evenly cook all parts of the meat, you’re more likely to be left with surviving bacteria, such as salmonella.
 In one study, out of 30 participants who reheated raw meat, all 10 who used a microwave became ill, whereas the 20 who used a skillet were fine.
-This goes to show how much bacteria can survive in meat when microwaved, compared to other cooking methods.
-Check out these other 50 foods nutritionists never eat.
+When in doubt, opt for stovetop!

 Microwaved grapes won’t make raisins, but they will make plasma, which is a form of matter that’s created when gas is ionized and lets electricity flow.
 In a video, Stephen Bosi, PhD, physics lecturer at the University of New England, shows nuking two pieces of a plain ol’ grape in a microwave can create enough plasma to melt a hole through a plastic container.
 Plasma might not be produced from other fruits, but you could still be left with a mess.
 Whole fruit traps steam under the flesh, meaning it could burst while it’s heating.